 If the amount, including costs, shown on the summons is paid in full before the Court Hearing, no further action will be taken and proceedings will be halted.

 If you are unable to pay the full amount immediately, you can contact us to discuss an arrangement for payment on the understanding that the application for a Liability Order and additional costs will proceed.
 In these cases, we will not take any enforcement action on the Liability Order if the arrangement is maintained.

 If a Liability Order is granted, we can immediately take action to enforce payment of the outstanding amount.
 Even at this late stage, unless instructions to take enforcement action have been issued, you will still have the opportunity to make an arrangement for payment.

 If you do not make an arrangement for payment, or fail to keep to an arrangement made, we will take action to enforce payment of the debt without further notice.

-Bailiffs may be instructed to remove and sell your goods to the value of the outstanding Business Rates and costs incurred.
-The Bailiff will give you the opportunity to make a satisfactory arrangement for payment before considering removing your goods.
-If Bailiffs are instructed, you may incur a significant amount of Bailiff costs relating to the visits made by the Bailiff; levy on goods; hire of van; auctioneer's fee etc. You should be aware that the Bailiff costs are calculated as a percentage of the outstanding debt.
+Enforcement Agents are instructed to remove and sell your goods to the value of the outstanding Business Rates and costs incurred.
+The Enforcement Agent will give you the opportunity to make a satisfactory arrangement for payment before considering removing your goods.
+If an Enforcement Agent is instructed, you may incur a significant amount in associated costs.
+You should be aware that the costs are calculated as a percentage of the outstanding debt.

 We can be contacted to discuss your Business Rates at any stage.